nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 38 - Vane's Joy.md

 ### Scene 3: The Rejection

 - **Key Event:** Angelica shoots the viewscreen, rejecting the offer and the philosophy of "Perfect Order."
-  - _Character Defining Moment:_ **Angelica Vance** — Declares that she would rather starve as a human than rule as a circuit.
+  - _Character Defining Moment:_ **Angelica Ward** — Declares that she would rather starve as a human than rule as a circuit.
-  - _Key Dialog:_ **Angelica Vance:** "I’m not your daughter.
+  - _Key Dialog:_ **Angelica Ward:** "I’m not your daughter.
 I’m the mistake that’s going to fix you.
 We don’t want a god.
 We want a mechanic."

 ---